williambelz/VR-Business-Relations-Playbook/site/index.md

 This section contains links to practical resources, external tools, and downloadable templates to support our business relations efforts.

-* **[Tools and Templates](./docs/Tools/Using-External-Tools.md)**: Practical guides and templates for implementing new tools and strategies in our workflow.
+* **[Tools and Templates](./Tools/Using-External-Tools.md)**: Practical guides and templates for implementing new tools and strategies in our workflow.
-* **[External Resources and Repositories](./docs/Resources/External-Resources.md)**: A curated list of external websites, GitHub projects, and articles that align with our mission.
+* **[External Resources and Repositories](./Resources/External-Resources.md)**: A curated list of external websites, GitHub projects, and articles that align with our mission.

-Site content is located in the `site/` directory for deployment.